 In most labs, LDL cholesterol is calculated by using the Friedewald equation,

 ([LDL-chol] =[Total chol] – [HDL-chol] – [TG]/5 ) and the concentrations are expressed in mg/dl.

 Most physicians ask their patients to fast before going for blood work to check their cholesterol.
 This is because an elevated blood triglyceride level could affect the LDL cholesterol results.

 There are also ways to check the LDL-cholesterol directly without the need to calculate it.
 This method will eliminate the interference of triglycerides on LDL cholesterol.

 LDL cholesterol contains a larger amount of cholesterol and a small amount of triglycerides.
-This lipoproteins transport cholesterol from the liver to other organs and are used to produce bile acids in the liver and other hormones and cell membranes.
+This lipoprotein transports cholesterol from the liver to other organs.
+Cholesterol contributes to bile acid production in the liver and other hormones in the body.

 Individuals with high blood LDL-cholesterol levels are at elevated risk for having cardiovascular events.